WritingAboutSwift/WritingAboutSwift/_posts/2020-01-24-view-debugging-without-the-view-debugger.md

 You're not alone if you've spent countless hours trying to figure out why views aren't showing up as expected.
 Is the frame being set in the right place?
 Did I remember to add it as a subview?
 Are my layout constraints borked?
 After nearly 10 years of making iOS apps, I still get tricked by view layouts.

 To make matters worse, sometimes it's not possible to use Xcode's built-in view debugger, like when you're working on an App Extension.
-Lately I've been working on [a custom keyboard for indiginous languages](), and several times have found myself wishing I could use the [view debugger](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/ExaminingtheViewHierarchy.html) to see what was wrong.
+Lately, I've been working on [a custom keyboard for indigenous languages](), and several times have found myself wishing I could use the [view debugger](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/ExaminingtheViewHierarchy.html) to see what was wrong.

 Luckily it's easy to make a function that prints all views attached to a given view (and associated layout constraints, if you like).